Hay On Wye – The Town of Books

 Today Hay-on-Wye – or Y Gelli Gandryll as it is known in the Welsh language – is friendly, lively and vibrant and, unsurprisingly for a town with such individuality and literary associations, is twinned with Timbuktu, which itself has the oldest Islamic library in the world.

 Magnificent Mountain Biking and More

+When it comes to outdoor adventures you’re spoilt for choice in the Welsh Borders.
+The stunning natural backdrops of Herefordshire and the Brecon Beacons National Park are not fenced off preserves, but living, working landscapes which will bring out your adventurous sides.
 There are masses of paths and trails for walkers, runners, cyclists, mountain bikers, horse riders and wildlife-watchers.
-There’s a brilliant range of organised activities on offer, too, from gentle recreational pursuits like photography to full-on adrenaline sports such as paragliding, rafting and abseiling.
+There is a brilliant range of organised activities on offer, from gentle recreational pursuits like photography to full-on adrenaline sports such as paragliding, rafting and abseiling.

 Fantastic Food and Drink

 From gourmet restaurants with their own cottage gardens to cosy pubs serving local Welsh lamb for Sunday lunch, Hay on Wye and the surrounding area have plenty of fine eating places to tempt you.
 The traditional Welsh breakfasts are legendary.
 Gorgeous cafés and tea shops are enough to make you sigh with happiness.
 And you’ll find some wonderful goodies for family picnics and gifts at the delis, food festivals and farmers’ markets.
 Feeling hungry yet?